 Just a few years ago, virtually all marketing was persona-based.
 Today, that approach will lead to lower conversions, because customers feel mistreated and misunderstood.

-As shopping becomes an increasingly digital experience, the more shoppers want online interactions to feel personal.
+As shopping becomes an increasingly digital experience, more shoppers want online interactions to feel personal.

 Intent-driven, session-based personalization not only allows you to create relevant and personalized shopping experiences with minimal data, but also by definition bypasses persona-based marketing by treating every visitor as an individual.